Workspace and windows

 If you hover over this cross, a popup will show some tips on how to close windows of the group.
 We will get back to this later.

-The tab of a window is also a handle that allows you to manipulate the window with the mouse, and in particular to move it to another group of windows.
+The tab of a window is also a handle that allows you to organize the window with the mouse, and in particular to move it to another group of windows.
 The group of windows can already exist on the screen or be created when moving.

 Docked window or Floating window